-How much conscious you are, about the blog security ?
-Have you using any security plugins, or at least for login purposes that confirms your identity before signing in ?
+How much conscious you are, about the blog security?
+Are you using any security plugins or at least CAPTCHA plugins to prevent invalid login attempts?

 There are several plugins designed for the purpose, but most of them came with limited functionality for free users.
 Thanks to Henrik Schack, who has developed a free plugin called Google Authenticator, to strengthen WordPress security.